Feeding Britain in the Second World War: Food supply

 Britain's experience with food shortages in World War I influenced many of its policies in the Second World War.
-In 1936, anticipating war, the government began to plan for the "supply, control, and distribution of foodstuffs."
+In 1936, anticipating war, the government began to plan for the "supply, control, and distribution of foodstuffs".
 In 1939, before the war began in September, the government printed 50 million ration books.
 In January 1940, rationing of bacon, ham, butter, and sugar began.
 Rationing of other foodstuffs, such as "meat, cheese, margarine, eggs, milk, tea, breakfast cereals, rice and biscuits" soon followed.
 "Fresh vegetables, fruit, fish, and bread" were never rationed, although some foods, especially fish, were often unavailable in the market.
 Rationing aimed to reduce the supply of imported food and meat so that more resources could be devoted to the war.

 The Ministry of Food recognized that rationing would likely cause increases in the price of food to consumers and decided to subsidize the prices of many foods, thereby reducing inflationary pressures.
 The government controlled "nearly every facet of food production, distribution, and consumption" during the war.

 At the beginning of the war Britain had a large merchant fleet which brought in 22 million tons of food per year.
 This supply was threatened by the occupation of most Western European countries by Nazi Germany in April, May, and June 1940 which cut off, for example, butter, cheese, and bacon imports from Denmark and the Netherlands.
 Onions disappeared from British markets because the Channel Islands were occupied.
-Lemons and oranges became "treasured objects."
+Lemons and oranges became "treasured objects".
 Submarine warfare by Germany against merchant ships bringing food and other goods to Britain from the United States, Canada, Argentina, Australia, and New Zealand further reduced food for the British.

 The British food supply reached its nadir in the early months of 1941 when food imports were only two-thirds of their pre-war level and domestic production of crops such as potatoes and wheat had not yet greatly expanded.
 German success in sinking merchant ships reached its peak from March to May 1941.

 The British government made strenuous efforts to reduce its dependence on shipping availability to import food.
-One-fourth of the 22 million tons of food imported before the war was animal food and that was nearly eliminated at a cost of a greater than 50 percent reduction in pig and poultry numbers in Britain.
+One quarter of the 22 million tons of food imported before the war was animal food and that was nearly eliminated at a cost of a greater than 50 percent reduction in pig and poultry numbers in Britain.
 Additional measures to reduce shipping included raising the extraction rate of flour from 70 to 85 percent (using more of the wheat berry rather than discarding it, thereby creating a darker and, in the opinion of many, less palatable bread), deboning and better packing of meat, and dehydrating products such as milk and eggs.
 By the end of the war, imported food was reduced to 12 million tons annually.